Find advice and answers from our support team fast or get in touch

 To know more about self-assessment tax return filing due dates click here.You can also read our article on self assessment to know more about it.

-The deadlines for filing personal tax returns (for tax year 2018-19) are:
+The deadlines for filing personal tax returns (for the tax year 2020-21) are:

-‘Payments on account’ mean advance payments made for your Self-Assessment tax bill.
-HMRC assumes that you will continue to earn at the same rate as the previous year, therefore, you’ll pay approximately the same amount of tax in the following year.
-Each year two payments on account have to be made.
+'Payments on account' mean advance payments made for your Self-Assessment tax bill.
+HMRC assumes that you will continue to earn at the same rate as the previous year, therefore, you will pay approximately the same amount of tax in the following year.
+Each year two payments on account must be made.
 Each payment is half the previous year’s tax bill.
 Each payment is due by midnight on 31 January and 31 July.
 To know more click here.

-Claiming expenses on actual basis requires the businesses to maintain records pertaining to those expenses.
-Simplified expenses relieve the businesses from the burden of maintaining records.
-The business expenses are calculated using flat rates and the resultant figure is claimed as business expense out of the net profits for the year.
-Once they have claimed simplified expenses you can no more claim actual expenses for the same.
+Claiming expenses on an actual basis requires the businesses to maintain records pertaining to those expenses.
+Simplified expenses can relieve your businesses from the burden of maintaining records.
+Your business expenses are calculated using flat rates and the resultant figure is claimed as business expense out of the net profits for the year.
+Once you have claimed simplified expenses you can no more claim actual expenses for the same.
+Simplified expenses can be claimed by sole traders and business partnerships that have no companies as partners.
 You can read more about simplified expenses in our article here.

 Simplified expenses can be used by: